Honors Program Handbook

 - If you have multiple images in your thesis and the PDF file size is very large, consider including images in a separate map pocket in the bound thesis copy and uploading those images separately as supplemental material for Before you choose this option, however, you must discuss this with your thesis advisor and department to make sure that this is acceptable to them.

-- Please deliver the material to be included in your department and Olin Library copies to the Registrar's Office before Commencement.
-The Registrar’s Office will keep this material until the bound copies of your thesis/essay are returned from the bindery, at which time this material will be inserted into the map pocket in the thesis/essay.
+- Please deliver the material to be included in your department copy to your department's administrative assistant before Commencement.
 Please note that the material that will be inserted into the map pocket will need to be trimmed to 7 ½” x 10 ½” so that it will fit.

 Thorndike Fund